pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep3.md

 ## Add a Navbar

 Now, let’s create a navigation bar.
-We want it present in every page of the website so it  will be handled in [a layout file](https://svelte.dev/tutorial/kit/layouts) `src/routes/+layout.svelte`:
+We want it present in every page of the website so it  will be handled in [the layout file](https://svelte.dev/tutorial/kit/layouts) `src/routes/+layout.svelte`:
 ```svelte
 <script>
 	import '../app.css';